CloudSecurityAlliance/gsd-tools/README.md

 ## gsd-tools

-This is the Global Security Database (GSD) tools repo which contains all the GSD tools.
+The gsd-tools repo is the Global Security Database (GSD) tools repo which contains all the GSD tools.
 For more informaiton please see https://csaurl.org/gsd-quick-links.

 ### Issues